How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 - Validated — users are doing what your business model depends on.
 Scale the build.

-- Partially validated — some assumptions held, others didn't.
+- Partially validated — some assumptions held, others did not.
 Iterate the MVP.

 - Invalidated — the assumption was wrong.
 Pivot the problem, user type, or mechanism.